- Submit A Group

 Free onboard credits & other bonuses Like complimentary bottles of wine, snacks, beverages and more.

 Access to exclusive amenities.
 From VIP bars to invite-only parties, some group cruises come with enticing perks that will make your trip even more incredible.

 Savings of up to 40%.Exactly how much you can save depends on the group cruise itself.
 But you’ll certainly get a better deal than if you booked directly with the cruise line.

 It’s all in the power of groups

 During the course of the year, every seller of cruises will set up group space on specific sailings.
 This can be for clients that want to sail together and also want to take advantage of the reduced fares and additional perks/amenities that every cruise line only makes available to group bookings (of usually, eight or more cabins).
 These agents often have extra cabins under contract that might be available to others so a person only needing one cabin can take advantage of these group rates and amenities.
 Or they might have contracted with the cruise line for “spec space” or “promotional space” with no specific group of people involved.
 It’s very possible that some agent is holding group space on the very sailing you’re interested in.
 The problem is finding that agent/agency.
 We’re here to help.

 Groups of Agencies

-Agencies (including host Agencies) will group together into a consortium such as Ensemble, Travel Leaders, Signature, Virtuoso, and others.
-Each will have a roster of Preferred Cruise Lines and other suppliers and they won’t necessarily overlap.
-For example, Avalon Waterways is a preferred supplier for Ensemble and Virtuoso but not for Signature.
-So if you book your river cruise on Avalon with an agent/agency that belongs to Ensemble or Virtuoso you might be eligible for extra benefits that won’t be available if you book it through a Signature member agency.
+Agencies will group together into a consortium such as Ensemble, Travel Leaders, Signature, Virtuoso, and others.
+Each will have a roster of Preferred Cruise Lines and other suppliers but they won’t necessarily overlap.
+For example, Avalon Waterways is a preferred supplier for Signature, Ensemble and Virtuoso but not for some others.
+So if you book your river cruise on Avalon with an agent/agency that belongs to Ensemble or Virtuoso you might be eligible for exclusive extra benefits that won’t be available if you book it through the cruise line or another consortium.
 And the reverse might be true for other cruise lines.